 We will create one Uplink port profile, so in this demo one profile for our production Hyper-V host.

-Right click on Port Profiles in fabric workspace and create a new Hyper-V port profile.
+Right-click on Port Profiles in the fabric workspace and create a new Hyper-V port profile.

-As you can see in below screenshot, Windows Server 2012 R2 supports three different load balancing algorithms:
+As you can see in the figure below, Windows Server 2012 R2 and later release supports three different load balancing algorithms:

 More information about NIC Teaming can be found here.